winwisely112/main/packages/mod-doc/DEV.md

 ## printing
 Supports markdown, and so can then print via markdown to PDF.

-Or write a dedicatd print class

 ## sync

-support quilljs and so we can run a sync server
+support quilljs and so we can run a sync server Or use it P2P as quill is designed based on OT ( operational transforms) and so the converges naturally.

 https://github.com/fmpwizard/go-quilljs-delta